XenitAB/git-auth-proxy/README.md

 ### GIT
 Cloning a repository through the proxy is not too different from doing so directly from Azure DevOps.
-The only limitation is that it is not possible to clone through ssh, as azdo-proxy only proxies http traffic.
+The only limitation is that it is not possible to clone through ssh, as azdo-proxy only proxies HTTP traffic.
-To clone the repository `repo-1` [get the clone url from the respository page](https://docs.microsoft.com/en-us/azure/devops/repos/git/clone?view=azure-devops&tabs=visual-studio#get-the-clone-url-to-your-repo).
+To clone the repository `repo-1` [get the clone URL from the repository page](https://docs.microsoft.com/en-us/azure/devops/repos/git/clone?view=azure-devops&tabs=visual-studio#get-the-clone-url-to-your-repo).
-Then replace the host part of the url with `azdo-proxy` and att the token as a basci auth parameter.
+Then replace the host part of the URL with `azdo-proxy` and add the token as a basic auth parameter.
 The result should be similar to below.
 ```shell
 git clone http://<token-1>@azdo-proxy/org/proj/_git/repo-1
 ```